• Home

 Are Jordan Rookie Reprints Worth Anything?

-While counterfeit Jordan rookie cards (those made with the intent of deceiving collectors) are worthless, there are some later year reproduction (or reprint) cards that have some minor value.
+While counterfeit Jordan rookie cards (those made with the intent of deceiving collectors) are worthless, some later-year reproduction (or reprint) cards have some minor value.

-The ones that are the most notable are the 1996 Ultra Decade Of Excellence Jordan or the Michael Jordan 1996-97 Stadium Club Finest Star #101 Reproduction cards.
-Note the Finest set also includes a refractor parallel shown below.
+The most notable are the 1996 Ultra Decade Of Excellence Jordan or the Michael Jordan 1996-97 Stadium Club Finest Star #101 Reproduction cards.
+Note that the Finest set also includes a refractor parallel, shown below.

 ultra-decade-excllence